 How do I know if I need a revision rhinoplasty?

-Your nose may have one or more of the following:
+You may need to undergo Dr. Pearlman's NYC revision rhinoplasty if your nose has have one or more of the following:

 - Pinched tip